tendermint/tendermint/docs/tutorials/go-built-in.md

 Depending on the checks and on the conditions violated, the function may return different values, but any response with a non-zero code will be considered invalid by Tendermint.
-Our CheckTx logic returns 0 to Tendermint when a transaction passes its validation checks.
+Our `CheckTx` logic returns 0 to Tendermint when a transaction passes its validation checks.
 The specific value of the code is meaningless to Tendermint.
 Non-zero codes are logged by Tendermint so applications can provide more specific information on why the transaction was rejected.

-Note that CheckTx does not execute the transaction, it only verifies that that the transaction could be executed.
+Note that `CheckTx` does not execute the transaction, it only verifies that that the transaction could be executed.
 We do not know yet if the rest of the network has agreed to accept this transaction into a block.

-Finally, make sure to add the bytes package to the your import stanza at the top of app.go:
+Finally, make sure to add the bytes package to the your `import` stanza at the top of `app.go`:

 ```go
 import(